jgsimmerman/typescript/_posts/2016-11-19-day5-net-ninja3.markdown

+---
+layout: post
+title: "Day 5: CSS for Beginners, by Net Ninja (Part 3)"
+date: 2016-11-19
+categories: CSS
+---

 **Video 27: Font Size**
 - Two ways: Absolute (px); Relative (em, %)
-- In the example, inheritance and overriding styles are used to demonstrate em'styles
+- In the example, inheritance and overriding styles are used to demonstrate em styles

 ```CSS

 article{
     font-size: 16px;
 }